FutureMarkRwanda/BA_Notes/PHP/PHP_Introduction.md

 # Introduction to PHP

-## Summary

-This topic introduces PHP (Hypertext Preprocessor), an open-source, server-side, object-oriented scripting language designed for web development.
-It covers PHP's core characteristics, advantages, and use cases for creating dynamic web applications.

-- **PHP Overview**: Understanding PHP and its role in web development.
-- **Key Features**: Exploring PHP's performance, syntax, and capabilities.
-- **Use Cases**: Why PHP is widely used for dynamic websites.

----

 ## PHP Overview

 PHP is a server-side scripting language that generates dynamic web pages by interacting with databases, sessions, and forms.
 It is open-source, easy to learn, and integrates seamlessly with HTML, making it ideal for web development.